GEUS-Glaciology-and-Climate/pypromice/paper/paper.md

 3. Supply easy and accessible methods to handle AWS data
 4. Provide opportunities to contribute to the processing and handling of AWS data in an open and collaborative manner

 The `pypromice` software has been designed to handle and process data from AWSs located in Greenland.
 The compilation and processing of data from national AWS networks has historically been conducted through un-distributed, oftentimes proprietary software.
-Similar Python packages to `pypromice` has been developed to process data from historical AWS in Greenland [@vandecrux-gcnet-2020;@steffen-gcnet-2023] or commercial AWS (e.g. [pywws](https://pypi.org/project/pywws/) [@easterbrook-pywws-2023]) or to post-process and harmonize AWS data from different institutions (e.g. [JAWS](https://github.com/jaws/jaws) [@zender-jaws-2019]).
+Similar Python packages to `pypromice` have been developed to process data from historical AWS in Greenland [@vandecrux-gcnet-2020;@steffen-gcnet-2023], from commercial AWS (e.g. [pywws](https://pypi.org/project/pywws/) [@easterbrook-pywws-2023]), or to post-process and harmonize AWS data from different institutions (e.g. [JAWS](https://github.com/jaws/jaws) [@zender-jaws-2019]).
 Therefore, there was a key need for the development of `pypromice` in order to have a package with a complete and operational `L0` to `L3` workflow.

 # Usage